ctp-eos/ctp-sci/CTP: New Science Paradigms Are Not Up for Peer Review.md

 ## 1. Peer Review Protects the Existing Paradigm

-Peer review was designed to validate discoveries *within* the existing scientific worldview.
-It protects continuity, not disruption.
+Peer review was designed to validate discoveries *within* the **existing scientific worldview**.
+It protects **continuity**, not **disruption**.
 CTP, however, challenges core tenets of classical physics, quantum mechanics, and the materialist view of consciousness.
-It introduces models that incorporate conscious agency as a core component of energetic translation across dimensions—ideas that have no place in the current paradigm.
+It introduces models that incorporate conscious agency as a core component of energetic translation across dimensions—ideas that have **no place** in the **current paradigm**.

 > **CTP Implication:** Journals rooted in purely mechanistic, observer-independent models of the universe are not prepared to assess data that implies observer–reality entanglement.
 Peer review thus functions as a filter against paradigms like CTP that redefine the observer itself.